SecondNewtonLaw/Global-Functions-Documentation/Libraries/Scripts.md

 ## getscriptclosure

-> [!NOTE]
-> This is an implementation detail; as a regular scripter, you may ignore this!
->
-> This function should throw an **error** if the script has no bytecode.
-> We encourage this behavior, as it's easier for people to pcall, rather than each executor having its own output.

-This function creates a new closure (function) from the module/script's bytecode.
-The game does not use the function you will get; it's mostly used to retrieve constants.
+Creates a new closure (function) from the module/script's bytecode.
+The game does not use the function you will get, as it's usually used to retrieve constants.

-This should work with `LocalScript`, `ModuleScript`, and `Script` instances that have RunContext set to Client.

 ```luau
 function getscriptclosure(script: Script | LocalScript | ModuleScript): (...any) -> (...any)